Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Large Family or Friend Group of 15–16

-Best Vehicle: Force Urbania 17-Seater or Tempo Traveller
+Best Vehicle: Force Urbania 17-Seater or 17-Seater Tempo Traveller

 For senior-heavy groups, the Urbania 17-seater’s superior comfort justifies the extra ₹5/km.
 For younger budget-conscious groups, the Tempo Traveller is excellent value.